 - Gaps in your doors and windows are responsible for some of your precious heat escaping your home.
 A simple draught excluder can reduce the amount of heat that manages to escape.

 - We may not experience blazing sunshine all that often, but solar panels are a great investment as they work perfectly on slightly cloudy days.
 You could save up to £850 per year and even make money by selling the surplus back to the grid.
-Click here to find out more about solar PV systems.
+If you have solar panels, click here to find out more about becoming a microgen customer.

 - Take control of your heating and your bills.
 A thermostat, programmer and thermostatic radiator valves not only give you complete control over how warm your home is, but can save you money every year.
 You could save between £70 and £150 on your bills depending on how warm you like your house to be.